jkoutavas/Savitar2/README.md

 ![](client/Savitar2/Assets.xcassets/AppIcon.appiconset/icon_256x256.png)

-README last updated: June 27th, 2021
+README last updated: July 5th, 2022

+[![Build status](https://build.appcenter.ms/v0.1/apps/eab29aae-547c-410b-a125-2ac600f31778/branches/master/badge)](https://appcenter.ms)

+Chronological [Software Design Notes](docs/Savitar2DevNotes.md) are available for viewing.

 ## Current state of the application

-[![Build status](https://build.appcenter.ms/v0.1/apps/eab29aae-547c-410b-a125-2ac600f31778/branches/master/badge)](https://appcenter.ms)

 With the release of macOS 10.15, Catalina, Apple has dropped support for 32-bit applications, thus finally making the 23 year old Savitar v1.x app unrunnable on Catalina.
 The top goal for this first v2.0 release of Savitar is to gain 64-bit support and continue to support the application moving forward.
 Savitar v1.6.3's heart is its [WASTE text engine](https://en.wikipedia.org/wiki/WASTE_text_engine), which is built atop 32-bit Carbon API calls.
 Savitar v1.6.3 was also implemented in MetroWerks' [PowerPlant application framework](https://en.wikipedia.org/wiki/PowerPlant).
 So, v2.0 becomes a complete rewrite of the features of Savitar v1.6.3 with a daring twist to the story: Savitar 2.0 is using [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) for its output pane, converting incoming ANSI escape sequences to HTML using a hacked version of [Aha](https://github.com/theZiz/aha).